 An example of the State of Missouri's commitment to changing the balance in long term funding can be observed in annual funding levels reported by the Missouri Division of Developmental Disabilities for LTC expenditures spent on HCBS support and services for persons with DD (See Table 2b).
 The State of Missouri anticipates a 2 percent increase in total Medicaid HCBS expenditures for persons with DD for each year of the demonstration program due to awareness of available services in response to implementation of the MFP demonstration.
-For this reporting period, the State of Missouri reached the second period target goal and is only slightly short of the annual target goal.
+For this reporting period, the State of Missouri fell slightly short of the first period target goal.